 Outside of the classroom, NYU students come together in professionally related student clubs and organizations, where they can hone their professional skills, and gain entry into whichever industries interest them.
 Through groups such as the Sports Business Society, the American Medical Students Association, and the Undergraduate Law Society, you’ll attend seminars and conferences with prominent guest speakers and also gain leadership skills, practical experience, contacts, and opportunities in your field.

-NYU's new "one-stop shop" for academic support.
+NYU's "one-stop shop" for academic support.
 The ARC offers tutoring, cross-school advising, and a place to grab coffee and a snack.

 Your resource for résumé, cover letter, and interviewing workshops; career fairs; and on-campus recruitment.